 - If you reside in a humid location and notice the foliage looking rough or the leaves coming off, consider trimming off the affected stems.
 Also, try to enhance air circulation.

-- Often the affected plants come back to life when the weather becomes cooler and drier.
+- The affected plants often return to life when the weather becomes cooler and drier.

 - USDA Growing zone: 4-9.